Mbatha-Marvin/Prefect-Postgres-Docker-Template/README.md

 ---

-This project shows how you can dockerize a simple Prefect project.
-The project serves the flows using the serve utility in prefect.
-You can serve multiple flows and pipelines using the serve utilty in prefect.
+This project shows how you can dockerize a simple Prefect project and deploy the flows using the serve utility in prefect.

 ***Note there are various ways to structure your prefect projects to best fit your needs***